pnochisaki/young-inglewood/_content/pages/faq.md

 ---
 ### YOUR WINE SOUNDS AMAZING, HOW CAN I GET SOME?

 We're so glad you think so!
-Creating an [](https://young-inglewood.vercel.app/profile/create-account)[account](https://young-inglewood.vercel.app/profile/create-account) gets you access to a basic allocation and allows you to order our wine on our [purchase page](https://young-inglewood.vercel.app/collection/all).
+Creating an [](https://young-inglewood.vercel.app/profile/create-account)[account](https://young-inglewood.vercel.app/profile/create-account) gets you access to an introductory allocation and allows you to order our wine on our [purchase page](https://young-inglewood.vercel.app/collection/all).

 ### HOW DO I GUARANTEE AN ALLOCATION?